All businesses function to make a profit – that is a given, and profit arises when value exceeds costs.

 But when it comes to making that profit, too many businesses struggle to appreciate the difference between the perceived value of some functions, against the actual costs.

-When shopping for a hotel for a holiday abroad, you may have noticed many now offer free pool/beach towels.
-This added value to the hotel as it means you can now pack more items through not having to supply your own towels.
-It can also save money in luggage costs as you would not have to pay for a bigger suitcase.
-This simple added commodity can help you choose between one hotel and another.
+When I was shopping for a hotel resort for a holiday abroad, I noticed many now offer free pool/beach towels.
+This added value to the hotel as it meant I could now pack more items through not having to supply my own towels.
+It also saved me money in luggage costs as I would not have to pay for a bigger suitcase.
+This simple added commodity helped me choose between one hotel and another.

 On paper, getting rid of the cost of these towels (including the purchase, the washing and the risk of theft of the towels) could help the hotel to make a larger profit, but in my experience drops the perceived value of the hotel.
 Having this free towel option may mean the hotel has an improved occupancy rate compared to others as they have a higher value.